iwasagoodboy28-star/Polynomial_Factorization/README.md

 After step4, we can get factors in $(F_{p^q})[x]$.
 However, though they are factors in $(F_{p^q})[x]$, they can be fake in $Z[x]$.
 So we have to find true factors in $Z[x]$ by searching combinations of factors in $(F_{p^q)}[x]$.
 Then we can finish decomposition on $Z[x]$.

+## How to use?
 Overall program with squarefree is written in Factoriation_with_Squarefree.sage .
 It is written in sage.
 For example, you can use it on [SageMathCell](https://sagecell.sagemath.org/)

+## Remark
+All these programs are for monic polynomial.

 ## Bibliography
 Kazuhiro Yokoyama (2022).
 Polynomials and computer algebra.